magisterquis/curlrevshell/README.md

 [script.go](internal/hsrv/script.go).
 The default template is [script.tmpl](internal/hsrv/script.tmpl).
 It's re-read every time it's needed, so feel free to change it as often as you'd like.

+A script to generate a custom callback template with embedded shell functions can be made with `make tools/funcgen` and is found in `tools/funcgen`.

+On Linux, you'll probably need BSD make(`apt/yum/such install bmake`, or thereabouts) and add a `b` before the `make`s.

 Callback Address
 ----------------